Metagonimiasis: Signs and symptoms

 The main symptoms are diarrhea and colicky abdominal pain.
 Because symptoms are often mild, infections can often be easily overlooked but diagnosis is important.
 Flukes attach to the wall of the small intestine, but are often asymptomatic unless in large numbers.
 Infection can occur from eating a single infected fish source.
 Peripheral eosinophilia is associated especially in early phase.
 When present in large numbers, can cause chronic intermittent diarrhea, nausea, and vague abdominal pains.
 Clinical complaints can also include lethargy and anorexia.
 In acute metagonimiasis, clinical manifestations are developed only 5–7 days after infection.
 Heavy infection has also been associated with epigastric distress, fatigue, and malaise.

 Occasionally, flukes invade the mucosa and eggs deposited in tissue may gain access to circulation.
 This can then lead to eggs embolizing in the brain, spinal cord, or heart.
 Granulomas may form around eggs and can cause seizures, neurologic deficits, or cardiac insufficiency.

 An interesting case in Japan found diabetes mellitus (DM) to be a sign of chronic infection with intracerebral hemorrhages as the acute sign of aggravation<.
 Two months after administering praziquantel, the hemorrhages were gone, as was the diabetes.
 This unique case shows the potential of additional symptoms associated with metagonimiasis that are still unknown.

 Cause

-Metagonimiasis is most commonly caused by one of the two smallest flukes known to infect man, Metagonimus yokagawai, also called the Japanese fluke.
+Metagonimiasis is most commonly caused by one of the two smallest flukes known to infect man, Metagonimus yokogawai, also called the Japanese fluke.
 More rarely, metagonimiasis can arise from infection with M. takahashii or M. miyatai.
 Recent studies analyzing the DNA of the three agents causing metagonimiasis found that DNA sequencing supports M. yokagawai and M. takahashii be placed in the same clade, and phylogenic tree analysis supports their genetic similarity.
 M. miyatai, however, was found to be more genetically distinct, and the authors concluded it should be nominated as a separate species.
 An additional study examining karyotype data on the three disease-causing agents also supported the nomination of M. miyatai as a separate species.

-Trematodes are one class of phylum Platyhelminthes from the order Digenia and are generally referred to as flukes.
-Metagonimiasis is of the family Herterophyidae.
+Trematodes are one class of phylum Platyhelminthes from the order Digenea and are generally referred to as flukes.
+Metagonimiasis is of the family Heterophyidae.